 Overall Differences Breakdown

 With the release of any new range of CPUs, the amount of features available to consumers takes a step forward.
 With Ryzen 7000, that step looks to be a very significant one.
-We’ve pulled as much information that we can in relation to the X670E chipset, but B650E motherboards remain to be unseen before we get to the October release window.

 In relation to PCI-E lanes, both of these chipsets will offer the most, when compared to their X670 and B650 counterparts.
-Having more PCI-E lanes means both of these chipsets will undoubtedly support more graphics cards and SSDs.
+Having more PCI-E lanes means both of these chipsets can support more graphics cards and SSDs.
 For X670E, we’re looking at widespread compatibility, with this chipset offering the most in terms of PCI-E 5.0 ready slots, for both SSDs and graphics cards.
-Following second will of course be the B650E chipset, offering consumers less PCI-E 5.0 compatible slots and lanes, but providing consumers the option to utilise two or more components with this higher bandwidth generation.
+Following second will of course be the B650E chipset, offering consumers slightly less PCI-E 5.0 compatible slots and lanes, but providing consumers the option to utilise two or more components with this higher bandwidth generation.

 Where to Buy